FAQ for Students

 - Do I have to wear a face mask at FHWS?

-Yes, wearing a simple mouth and nose protection (community mask) is compulsory since 20 April.
-It not only applies to within buildings, but also to all FHWS grounds outside the buildings - everywhere where you meet or could meet people.
+Yes, wearing a simple mouth and nose protection (community mask) is compulsory since 20 April 2020.
+This not only applies to within buildings, but also to all FHWS grounds outside the buildings - everywhere where you meet or could meet people.

 - Where are the disinfectant dispensers?